How to Manage Hyperhidrosis

 - soles of the feet

-Apocrine sweat glands are concentrated in the hair follicles of your scalp, armpits, and groin.
 These glands release a heavier, fat-laden sweat that carries a distinct odor.
-The smell, referred to as “body odor,” occurs when apocrine sweat breaks down and mixes with the bacteria on your skin.
+The smell, referred to as body odor, occurs when apocrine sweat breaks down and mixes with the bacteria on your skin.

-Sweating may also be a response to the foods you eat.
-This type of perspiration is called gustatory sweating, and can be provoked by:
+Sweating may be a response to the foods you eat as well.
+This type of perspiration is called gustatory sweating.
+It can be provoked by:

 - spicy foods